Kannan171/tp/docs/DeveloperGuide.md

   Use case ends

-#### Use case: UC 04 - List all contacts
+#### Use case: UC 04 - List all teammates
 **System**: TeamSync

 **Actor**: User

 **MSS**

-1. User chooses to display all contacts
+1. User chooses to display all teammate
-2. TeamSync displays all contacts
+2. TeamSync displays all teammate

    Use case ends

-#### Use case: UC 05 - Find contact by name
+#### Use case: UC 05 - Find teammate by name
 **System**: TeamSync

 **Actor**: User

 **MSS**

-1. User enters the name of the contact
+1. User enters the name of the teammate
-2. TeamSync displays contacts that match the name entered
+2. TeamSync displays teammates that match the name entered

    Use case ends

 **Extensions**

 2a.
-No contact matches the name entered
+No teammate matches the name entered
 * 2a1.
-TeamSync displays a message that no contacts matching the name is found
+TeamSync displays a message that no teammates matching the name is found

   Use case ends

-#### Use case: UC 06 - Create a group
+#### Use case: UC 06 - Create a module for a teammate
 **System**: TeamSync

 **Actor**: User

+**Preconditions**: User has the details of the module and teammate

 **MSS**

-1. User chooses to create a group
+1. User chooses a teammate to create a module for
-2. User enters the name of the group
+2. User enters the module details
-3. TeamSync displays a message that a group has been created
+3. TeamSync adds the module and displays a success message
+4. TeamSync updates display to reflect the added module

    Use case ends

 **Extensions**

-2a.
-TeamSync detects that a group with the same name already exists
-* 2a1.
-TeamSync displays an error message

-  Use case ends

-#### Use case: UC 07 - Add contact to a group
-**System**: TeamSync

-**Actor**: User

-**Preconditions**: User has already added the contact to TeamSync

-**MSS**

-1. User chooses to add a contact to a group
-2. User <u>finds the contact by name (UC 05)</u>
-3. User chooses the contact to add
-4. User chooses a group to add the contact to
-5. TeamSync displays a message that the contact has been added to the group successfully

-   Use case ends

-**Extensions**

 1a.
-TeamSync detects that no groups exist
+User selects an invalid teammate
 * 1a1.
 TeamSync displays an error message

   Use case ends

 2a.
-TeamSync detects that no contacts match the name provided
-* 2a1.
-TeamSync requests for the correct name

-  Step 2a1 is repeated until a matching contact has been found

-  Use case resumes from step 3

-4a.
-TeamSync detects that an invalid group has been chosen
-* 4a1.
-TeamSync requests for the correct group

-  Step 4a1 is repeated until a valid group has been found
+User enters an invalid module
+* 1a1.
+TeamSync displays an error message

   Use case ends

-#### Use case: UC 08 - Remove contact from a group
+#### Use case: UC 07 - Delete a module for a teammate
 **System**: TeamSync

 **Actor**: User

-**Preconditions**: User has added the contact to a group
+**Preconditions**: User has the details of the module and teammate and has created the module and teammate

 **MSS**

-1. User chooses to remove a contact from a group
-2. User chooses a group to remove a contact from
+1. User chooses a teammate to delete a module from
-3. User chooses which contact among the group to remove
+2. User enters the module details
-4. TeamSync displays a message that the contact has been removed from the group successfully
+3. TeamSync deletes the module and displays a success message
+4. TeamSync updates display to reflect the deleted module

    Use case ends

 **Extensions**

 1a.
-TeamSync detects that no groups exist
+User selects an invalid teammate
 * 1a1.
 TeamSync displays an error message

   Use case ends

 2a.
-TeamSync detects that an invalid group has been chosen
-* 2a1.
-TeamSync requests for the correct group

-  Step 2a1 is repeated until a valid group has been found

-  Use case resumes from step 3

-3a.
-TeamSync detects that an invalid contact has been chosen
-* 3a1.
-TeamSync requests for the correct contact

-  Step 3a1 is repeated until a valid contact has been found

-  Use case resumes from step 4

-#### Use case: UC 09 - Remove contact from a group
-**System**: TeamSync

-**Actor**: User

-**Preconditions**: User has added the contact to a group

-**MSS**

-1. User chooses to remove a contact from a group
-2. User chooses a group to remove a contact from
-3. User chooses which contact among the group to remove
-4. TeamSync displays a message that the contact has been removed from the group successfully

-   Use case ends

-**Extensions**

-1a.
-TeamSync detects that no groups exist
+User selects an invalid module
 * 1a1.
 TeamSync displays an error message

   Use case ends

-2a.
-TeamSync detects that an invalid group has been chosen
-* 2a1.
-TeamSync requests for the correct group

-  Step 2a1 is repeated until a valid group has been found

-  Use case resumes from step 3

-3a.
-TeamSync detects that an invalid contact has been chosen
-* 3a1.
-TeamSync requests for the correct contact

-  Step 3a1 is repeated until a valid contact has been found

-  Use case resumes from step 4

-#### Use case: UC 10 - Create a group meeting
+#### Use case: UC 08 - Create a meeting
 **System**: TeamSync

 **Actor**: User

-**Preconditions**: User has created the group will have a meeting
+**Preconditions**: User has the details of the meeting

 **MSS**

-1. User chooses to create a group meeting
+1. User chooses to create a meeting
-2. User chooses a group that will have the meeting
+2. User enters the meeting details
-3. TeamSync displays a message that the group has been chosen successfully
+3. TeamSync displays a message that the meeting has been created successfully
-4. TeamSync requests for the meeting details
+4. TeamSync updates display to reflect the deleted meeting
-5. User enters the meeting details
-6. TeamSync displays a message that the meeting has been created successfully

    Use case ends

 **Extensions**

-1a.
-TeamSync detects that no groups exist
-* 1a1.
-TeamSync displays an error message

-  Use case ends

 2a.
-TeamSync detects that an invalid group has been chosen
+TeamSync detects an error in the entered meeting details
 * 2a1.
-TeamSync requests for the correct group

-  Step 2a1 is repeated until a valid group has been found

-  Use case resumes from step 3

-3a.
-TeamSync detects an error in the entered meeting details
-* 3a1.
 TeamSync displays an error message

   Use case ends

-5b.
-TeamSync detects the entered meeting overlaps with another meeting from either the same or a different group
-* 5b1.
-TeamSync displays a warning with the meeting details of the overlapping meeting
-* 5b2.
-TeamSync requests for confirmation to create the meeting Use case ends

-#### Use case: UC 11 - Delete a group meeting
+#### Use case: UC 09 - Delete a meeting
 **System**: TeamSync

 **Actor**: User

-**Preconditions**: User has created a group meeting
+**Preconditions**: User has the details of the meeting and has created the meeting

 **MSS**

-1. User chooses to delete a group meeting
+1. User chooses to delete a meeting
-2. TeamSync displays a list of groups that currently have a meeting scheduled
-3. User chooses a group to delete a meeting from
-4. TeamSync displays a message that the group has been chosen successfully
-5. TeamSync displays a list of meetings scheduled for that group
-6. User chooses a meeting to delete
-7. TeamSync displays a message that the meeting has been deleted successfully
+2. TeamSync displays a message that the meeting has been deleted successfully
+3. TeamSync updates display to reflect the deleted meeting

    Use case ends

 **Extensions**

 1a.
-TeamSync detects that no groups exist
+TeamSync detects that an invalid meeting has been chosen
 * 1a1.
 TeamSync displays an error message

   Use case ends

-3a.
-TeamSync detects that an invalid group has been chosen
-* 3a1.
-TeamSync requests for the correct group

-  Step 3a1 is repeated until a valid group has been found

-  Use case resumes from step 4

-6a.
-TeamSync detects that an invalid meeting has been chosen
-* 6a1.
-TeamSync requests for the correct meeting

-  Step 6a1 is repeated until a valid meeting has been found
+#### Use case: UC 10 - List all meetings
+**System**: TeamSync

+**Actor**: User

+**MSS**

+1. User chooses to list all meetings
+2. TeamSync updates display to display all meetings

-  Use case resumes from step 7
+   Use case ends

-*{More to be added}*

 ### Non-Functional Requirements

 1. TeamSync should work on any _mainstream OS_ as long as it has Java `17` or above installed.
-2. TeamSync should be able to store up to 1000 contacts and 100 groups without a noticeable sluggishness in performance for typical usage.
+2. TeamSync should be able to store up to 1000 contacts without a noticeable sluggishness in performance for typical usage.
 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
 4. TeamSync should respond to commands within 1 second under regular operating conditions
 5. TeamSync should work without requiring an installer.